 Where To Install A Lift Kit?

 The first thing that you need to consider when installing a lift kit is where you want to install it.
 Lift kits can be installed on the front or the back of your truck’s chassis.
 Lifting the front of your truck will increase your truck’s approach angle.
 This means that your truck will be able to climb over obstacles that are steeper than before.
 Lifting the back of your truck will make your truck’s departure angle more shallow.
 This means that your truck will have a harder time getting over obstacles that are not as steep.
 If you are looking for a truck that can drive through deep water and climb over steep obstacles, then a full-size truck lift kit would be a good choice.
+When documenting the installation process, take before and after photos to see the transformation and to have a reference in case any issues arise later on.

 How Much Does It Cost To Install a Lift Kit?